1sol-io/1sol-sdk-ts/README.md

 //   exchanger_flag: string,
 // }

-const routes: RawDistribution[] = await onesolProtocol.getRoutes({
+const routes: Route[] = await onesolProtocol.getRoutes({
-  amount, // amount of the input token(should be with input token decimail), sourceMintAddress, // mint address of the input token destinationMintAddress, // mint address of the output token signal // [AbortController](https://developer.mozilla.org/zh-CN/docs/Web/API/AbortController) signal, if needed, it can be used to abort the fetch request
+  amount: number, // amount of the input token(should be with input token decimail) e.g `10 * 10 ** 6`,
+  sourceMintAddress: string, // mint address of the input token
+  destinationMintAddress: string, // mint address of the output token
+  signal: AbortSignal // [AbortController](https://developer.mozilla.org/zh-CN/docs/Web/API/AbortController) signal, if needed, it can be used to abort the fetch request
 })
 ```